geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 it's also not very helpful for planning actual development[^big-bang].
 Kniberg writes "Think big, but deliver in small functionally viable increments".
 I agree whole-heartedly, but the skateboard metaphor is a very bad way of illustrating _how_ to do that.
-One big problem with that article is it does present the idea of functionally viable increments without addressing how to go from one step to the next systematically, other than getting user feedback.
+One big problem with that article is that it does present the idea of functionally viable increments without addressing how to go from one step to the next systematically, other than getting user feedback.

-Say you've identified your (metaphorical) skateboard, which although less complex than a (metaphorical) car, will likely be a product of decent complexity.
+Say you've identified your (metaphorical) skateboard, which, although less complex than a (metaphorical) car, will likely be a product of decent complexity.
 It'll take requirements analysis, architecture decisions, actual engineering work, and much more.
 This is where a lot of the complexity lies.
 More than that,